Pneumatic and electric powered nail guns make it possible for you to do carpentry work faster and do carpentry work with less strain on you.

 The nails that are used in these guns are categorized by how thick they are.
 The categorization represents the larger numbers as being the smallest nails.
 The 18 gauge nail is actually smaller than the 16 gauge nail.

-16 Gauge Nail Gun
+16 Gauge Nail Gun Uses

-The 16 gauge nail may be as much as two and one half inches in length.
+The 16 gauge finish guns may be as much as two and one half inches in length.
 You would use this nail if you were nailing up thick trim.
 Many carpenters simply use the traditional 15 gauge nail when they are putting up thick trim.
 The 16 gauge nailer is not that much thinner and the larger nail gets a firmer hold than the smaller nail.

-18 Gauge Nail Gun
+18 Gauge Nail Gun Uses

-The 18 gauge is consider to be the perfect trim gun.
+The 18 gauge is considered to be the perfect trim gun.
 The 18 gauge nails are small enough to be used in fine detail work like furniture repair, and they are thick enough to be used in most trim applications.
 Most of the 18 gauge nail guns can shoot nails that are up to 1 ¼” in length.